GeorgeWu1204/FYP_Bayesian_Optimisation/README.md

 - Improve the initial Sampling method.
 - Select the sample point to decide whether it shoud be integrated to the training set.
 - Connect the model with the real customisable processor.
+- Complete the overall optimisation flow.
+- Enable the model to accept categorical variables.

 ## TODO

-- Complete the overall flow
-- Constraints format extension, to support variables increasing exponentially, e.g. btb_size = { 8, 16, 32, 64, 128, 256, 512 }
+- Categorical Variable Kernel Optimisation.
+- Invalid designs handling.

 ## Things to Improve